ruuddejong-altran/python-c-cpp/docs/example_4.md

 And we also don't want to force the Python users of the wrapped code to go to the overhead of deriving a subclass from a C++ class that did not even exist in the original library.
-Instead we want all of this to happen in the interface code.

 Fortunately, we can simply include C++ and Python code in the interface file.
 What's more, we can also instruct SWIG to parse the C++ code